Rokasl/CS408_project/report/source/12_chapter_5.md

-any further. "int" represents an integer value. "pair" is a pair of two values, one is held in "car" object and the other is in "cdr". "operator" is a top level function. "callback" holds a "callback" object which has stack frames waiting to be restored after machine finds definition of command that it was looking for. "thunk" represents a thunk pattern.
+any further. "int" represents an integer value. "pair" is a pair of two values, one is held in "car" object and the other is in "cdr". "operator" is a top level function. "callback" holds a "callback" object which has stack frames waiting to be restored after machine finds definition of command that it was looking for. "thunk" represents a suspended computation.
 And "local" means local function, which do to procedure called "Lambda Lifting" [@LambdaLifting], abstract machine will turn it into a top level function and execute.